turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 The statement within the curly braces executes each time the loop runs.
 In this case, we can see we are logging the value of `i` to the console.

->As we talk through these concepts in class, instructors will screen share code in a repl.it and/or diagram on a tablet.
-Anything we write/draw during that time will be shared in the cohort Slack channel!
+📚 _As we talk through these concepts in class, instructors will screen share code in a repl.it and/or diagram on a tablet.
+Anything we write/draw during that time will be shared in the cohort Slack channel!_

 ## Looping With Arrays